turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 <section class="call-to-action">
 ### Warm Up

+You're going to learn about some important lifecycle methods today: `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
 Before we jump too far into the concepts for today, let's do some exploring.

 First, follow the following instructions:
 ```bash
 git clone git@github.com:turingschool-examples/react-iii-ideabox.git
 cd react-iii-ideabox